 - 1141.
-A Total Flooding System consists of a fixed supply of carbon dioxide normally connected to fixed piping with nozzles arranged to discharge carbon dioxide into an enclosed space or enclosure about the hazard. - 1142.
+A TOTAL FLOODING SYSTEM consists of a fixed supply of carbon dioxide normally connected to fixed piping with nozzles arranged to discharge carbon dioxide into an enclosed space or enclosure about the hazard. - 1142.
 A LOCAL APPLICATION SYSTEM consists of a fixed supply of carbon dioxide normally connected to fixed piping with nozzles arranged to discharge carbon dioxide directly on the burning material. - 1143.
 A HAND HOSE LINE SYSTEM consists of a fixed supply of carbon dioxide supplying hose lines. - 1144.
-A STANDPIPE SYSTEM AND MOBILE SUPPLY consists of a mobile supply of carbon dioxide capable of being quickly moved to position and connected to a system of fixed piping supplying fixed nozzles and/or hose lines that may be used for either total flooding or local application.
+A STANDPIPE SYSTEM AND MOBILE SUPPLY consists of a mobile supply of carbon dioxide capable of being quickly moved to position and connected to a system of fixed piping supplying fixed nozzles and/or hose lines that may be used for either total flooding or local application. - 115.
+Carbon Dioxide System.
+A carbon dioxide system may be used to protect one or more hazards or groups of hazards by means of directional valves (with the permission of the authority having jurisdiction).
+Where two or more hazards may be simultaneously involved in fire by reason of their proximity, each hazard shall be protected with an individual system with the combination arranged to operate simultaneously or be protected with a single system that shall be sized and arranged to discharge on all potentially involved hazards simultaneously.